-Totally antisymmetrized ordinary derivatives of covariant tensors, $A_{[i;k]}$, $B_{[ik;l]}$ and $C_{[ikl;m]}$, are tensors because of antisymmetrization.
-Totally antisymmetrized covariant derivatives of tensors are clearly tensors because $\nabla_i$ is a covariant operation, and are given by direct calculation using the definition of a covariant derivative:
+Completely antisymmetrized ordinary derivatives of tensors, $A_{[i,k]}$, $B_{[ik,l]}$ and $C_{[ikl,m]}$, are tensors because of their antisymmetry.
+Completely antisymmetrized covariant derivatives of tensors are tensors because $\nabla_i$ is a covariant operation, and are given by direct calculation using the definition of the covariant derivative: